Written by Sibi

 Get involved in the E3D community!

-We'd like to thank Gus for sharing his work and so much more with us.
-If you want to stay up to date with Gus and his projects make sure to follow him here!
+We'd like to thank Olivia for taking the time out to share her work and so much more with us.
+If you want to stay up to date with her latest designs make sure to follow all her socials, you can find me @QDP2D on Twitter, Instagram, and YouTube.
+Don't forget to check out her Etsy store here!

 Find lots of other hints and tips from other 3D printing enthusiasts to make your 3D prints better!
 Join the conversation on Discord, follow our blog, and keep in touch on our socials.
 Do you have an impressive 3D printing project you’d like us to highlight?
 Get in touch and we can feature you!